evt-archive/aggregate/README.md

 ## Usage

-1. Define an entity class
+1. Define an entity (i.e. attributes)
 2. Handle command messages by writing events
 3. Apply events to entity by mutating its state
 4. ???